 Y’all know I’m from Oklahoma, right?
-Ali texted me for bean salsa input the other day and I mentioned that she wasn’t far off from cowboy caviar, a bean salad popular in the South.
+Ali texted me for bean salsa input the other day and I mentioned that she wasn’t far off from cowboy caviar, a bean salad recipe popular in the South.
 You can serve it as a side salad or as salsa.
-Either way, people go crazy for it at potlucks.
+Either way, people go crazy for cowboy caviar at potlucks.

 Ali wasn’t familiar with cowboy caviar (also called Texas caviar), so I worried that maybe you all had been deprived of this cheekily titled delight, too.
-It’s made with black-eyed peas and black beans, chopped tomatoes, corn, bell pepper, onion and cilantro tossed in a tangy Italian dressing.
+Cowboy caviar is made with black-eyed peas and black beans, chopped tomatoes, corn, bell pepper, onion and cilantro tossed in a tangy Italian dressing.

-I have one issue with most cowboy caviars, which is that they’re often swimming in store-bought Italian salad dressing.
+I have one issue with most cowboy caviar recipes, which is that they’re often swimming in store-bought Italian salad dressing.
 As such, they can be way too oily and contain some entirely unnecessary preservatives.
-I whisked together a simple, homemade Italian dressing that does the trick.
+I whisked together a simple, homemade Italian dressing from scratch instead of using store-bought.
 This recipe yields quite a lot of dip, but I don’t think you’ll have any trouble polishing it off.

 I had so much fun creating a healthier version of this classic potluck menu item that I thought it would be fun to make a summer series out of it.
 On the menu: seven-layer dip, pasta salad, more salsas… What else would you all like to see?!
 Let me know in the comments!